How to Beat the Curve of Forgetting With Cohort Learning

 What is the Forgetting Curve?

-The Forgetting Curve, created by Hermann Ebbinghaus, shows how quickly we forget new information without reinforcement.
-Most of what we learn fades within days or weeks.
+The curve of forgetting is a model developed by Hermann Ebbinghaus that illustrates how quickly people forget new information without reinforcement.
+Research shows that much of what we learn can disappear within days if it isn’t reviewed or applied.

 Why is the Forgetting Curve important in L&D?

-Understanding the curve of forgetting helps companies design more effective learning strategies that improve retention.
+Understanding the curve of forgetting helps organizations design learning programs that reinforce knowledge over time, improving retention and performance.

 How does cohort learning help with knowledge retention?